zikriyeurkmezcengiz/ai-agents-for-beginners/01-intro-to-ai-agents/README.md

 | **Multi-Agent Systems (MAS)** | Agents complete tasks independently, either cooperatively or competitively.                                                           | Cooperative: Multiple agents book specific travel services such as hotels, flights, and entertainment.
 Competitive: Multiple agents manage and compete over a shared hotel booking calendar to book customers into the hotel. |

 ## When to Use AI Agents

 In the earlier section, we use the Travel Agent use-case to explain how the different type of agents can be used in different scenarios of travel booking.

 Let's look at when to use AI Agents more generally:

 - **Open-Ended Problems** - allowing the LLM to determine needed steps to complete a task because it cannot alway be hardcoded into a workflow.
 - **Multi-Step Processes** - tasks that require a level of complexity in which the AI Agent will need to use tools or information over multiple turns vs single shot retrieval.
 - **Improvement Over Time** - tasks where the agent can improve over time by receiving feedback from either its environment or users in order to provide better utility.

 We will cover more considerations of using AI Agents in the Building Trustworthy AI Agents lesson.

 ## Basics of Agentic Solutions

 ### Agent Development

 Defining the tools, actions, and behaviors is the first place to start when designing an AI Agent system.
 In this course, we will focus on using the **Azure AI Agent Service** to define our Agents.
-It offers features like
+It offers features like:

 - Open Model Selection. - use of OpenAI, Mistral, and Llama
 - Use of Licensed Data through providers such as Tripadvisor
 - Use of standardized OpenAPI 3.0 tools

 ### Agentic Patterns

 Communication with LLMs is through prompts.
 Given the semi-autonomous nature of AI Agents, it is not always possible or required to manually re-prompt the LLM after a change in the environment.
 We use **Agentic Patterns** that allow us to prompt the LLM over multiple steps in a more scalable and way.

 This course is divided into some of the current popular Agentic patterns.

 ### Agentic Frameworks

 Agentic Frameworks allow developers to implement agentic patterns through code.
 These frameworks offer templates, plugins, and tools for better AI Agent collaboration.
 With these benefits comes the ability for better observability and troubleshooting of AI Agent systems.

 In this course, we will explore the research-driven Autogen framework and the production ready Agent framework from Semantic Kernel.

 Go to Lesson 2 where we will explore the differences between these AI Agent frameworks and tools.